nkuzmanovski/nkuzmanovski.github.io/_pages/about.md

 I am a math graduate student at the University of Nebraska-Lincoln.
 My research interests are in discrete isoperimetric inequalities, Macaulay-Lex theorems, Hilbert functions, lex ideals, and intersection results like the Erdős–Ko–Rado theorem.
-My advisor is Jamie Radcliffe.
+Jamie Radcliffe is my advisor.

 You should check out some of my [papers](/papers/).